Criminal Defense Lawyers

 The law on the crime of Criminal Threats, formerly known as terroristic threats, is found at California Penal Code Section 422(a).

-PC 422(a) reads as follows: Any person who willfully threatens to commit a crime which will result in death or great bodily injury to another person, with the specific intent that the statement, made verbally, in writing, or by means of an electronic communication device, is to be taken as a threat, even if there is no intent of actually carrying it out, which, on its face and under the circumstances in which it is made, is so unequivocal, unconditional, immediate, and specific as to convey to the person threatened, a gravity of purpose and an immediate prospect of execution of the threat, and thereby causes that person reasonably to be in sustained fear for his or her own safety, or for his or her immediate family’s safety, is guilty of the crime of criminal threats (PC 422(a) Abbreviated).
+Per PC 422(a): A person who willfully threatens to commit a crime, which will result in death or great bodily injury to another person, with the specific intent that the threat, made verbally or in writing..., is to be taken as a threat, even if there is no intent of actually carrying it out... is guilty of criminal threats (PC 422(a) Abbrev.).

-Note: “Electronic communication device” includes, but is not limited to, telephones, cellular telephones, computers, video recorders, fax machines, or pagers (PC 422(c) Abbreviated).
+Note: A criminal threat may be made by “Electronic communication device,” including any criminal threat made by telephones, cellular telephones, computers, video recorders, fax machines, or pagers (PC 422(c) Abbrev.).

 In short, criminal threats means to threaten another person, or another person's immediate family member, with immediate and serious bodily harm, or death.